Got 4 minutes? Tell us how this uncertain economy is affecting your hiring plans and technology spend.

 An experienced legal team knows that you must review the wording of a contract and anticipate any issues.
 You want to ensure the language you use is clearly understood by both parties.
 You should know your objectives before you write the terms of an agreement.
 Doing so sets a firm goal for what the language is supposed to mean.

 You can simplify contract negotiation to help clarify any wording in the agreement.
 Make sure to research contract laws and any standardized terms or provisions you use.
-Once a provision is thoroughly vetted, your CLM system can generate templated agreements with pre-approved language that is clear to all parties.
+Once a provision is thoroughly vetted, the right CLM system will be able to generate templated agreements with pre-approved language that is clear to all parties.

 Another key component of this tip is effective redlining.
 With antiquated negotiation methods, these processes can be cumbersome and difficult.
 Instead, advanced technology makes it easy to: